mat-0/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 06 December 2025

-- The average temperature today is 9.67˚C,
+- The average temperature today is 10˚C,
-- With highs of 9.98˚C and lows of 8.49˚C,
+- With highs of 10.53˚C and lows of 9.05˚C,
-- It may feel like 7.39˚C with moderate rain
+- It may feel like 7.3˚C with light rain
-- The wind speed is 4.47m/s and visibility is 9206m
+- The wind speed is 5.81m/s and visibility is 10000m
-- The pressure is 989hPa and humidity is 89%
+- The pressure is 990hPa and humidity is 91%
 - The sun will rise at 08:00 and set at 15:58

 <!-- weather_marker ends -->